-- a) Make information regarding the TBPG, and the TBPG's complaint filing process readily available and accessible to the public and appropriate state agencies by August 31, 2020.
+- a) Maintain an up to date website displaying information regarding the requirement of licensure/registration and the requirements to become licensed or registered through August 31, 2023. - b) Maintain updated information regarding the TBPG's complaint filing process and provide a method for the public to file a complaint online.
+This information should be updated with any changes from the TBPG's Sunset legislation by August 31, 2020.
 This will be accomplished by publishing the relevant information on the TBPG's website and publications available for dissemination through TBPG's outreach efforts.
-The information will be updated as necessary. - b) Agency staff will continue to provide training to other relevant state agencies' staff regarding TBPG and the TBPG's complaint filing process, ongoing through August 31, 2021.
+The information will be updated as necessary. - c) Agency staff will continue to provide training to other relevant state agencies' staff regarding TBPG and the TBPG's complaint filing process, ongoing through August 31, 2023.

-Note: TBPG will undergo a Sunset Review during calendar years 2017-2018, with the anticipation of a "Sunset bill" in the eighty-sixth Regular Texas Legislative Session in 2019.
+Note: TBPG is undergoing a Sunset Review, with the anticipation of a "Sunset bill" in the eighty-sixth Regular Texas Legislative Session in 2019.
 TBPG has set the dates by which specific action a above will be achieved to be the end of the fiscal year following FY 2019 (August 31, 2020), assuming that TBPG may need to make changes to information relating complaint procedures (including the process by which a complaint may be filed with TBPG and information about the complaint process) as a result of preparation for the Sunset Review and in response to possible changes to the Geoscience Act in the Sunset bill.
-TBPG has set the date by which specific action item b will be accomplished as "ongoing through August

-31, 2021" or the end of this five-year plan, to reflect that the activity is currently substantially implemented, but recognizing that training staff of other agencies is one that will occur throughout the five year plan as other agencies experience turnover or otherwise hire new staff.
+TBPG has set the date by which specific action item b will be accomplished as "ongoing through August 31, 2023" or the end of this five-year plan, to reflect that the activity is currently substantially implemented, but recognizing that training staff of other agencies is one that will occur throughout the five year plan as other agencies experience turnover or otherwise hire new staff.